the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 In this chapter this entire process is referred to as continuous integration for the sake of simplicity.

-<a name="What_alternatives_are_available"></a>
+<a name="What_options_are_available"></a>
-### What alternatives are available?
+### What are the options for CI service providers?

-There are many service providers which provide CI services, such as Travis, Circle CI, GitHub Actions, GitLab CI.
+There are many CI service providers, such as Travis, Circle CI, GitHub Actions, GitLab CI.
 Each of these services has its own advantages and disadvantages.
 In this section we provide a brief overview to help you select the most suitable one for you.

  - [Travis CI](https://travis-ci.org/), is free for open source packages, has good integration with GitHub and supports multiple languages.
 For more details see [the next section](#What_is_Travis_and_how_does_it_work) and the [Travis tutorial](https://docs.travis-ci.com/user/tutorial/).
  - [Circle CI](https://circleci.com/), has easy integration with GitHub an BitBucket, flexible [pricing](https://circleci.com/pricing/).
 For more details see [here](https://circleci.com/docs/2.0/project-walkthrough/) and [here](https://circleci.com/docs/2.0/hello-world/).